 We've been talking all things content marketing this month, and today's subject is a biggie.
 Everyone wants to talk social media all the time, but it's not the most important thing when it comes to engaging with your current donors and customers.
 That's right I said it—social media is NOT the most important thing.
 Breathe that in, people.

-Don't get me wrong, social media is an important (and unavoidable) part of marketing, especially when it comes to finding new prospects, but it isn't the top priority for those currently in your circle of trust.
+Don't get me wrong, social media is an important (and unavoidable) part of marketing, especially when it comes to finding new prospects, but it shouldn’t be your top priority, and it isn’t even what your donors or customers prefer.
 I'd rather you stop focusing on social media, and start focusing on your email list.

 I've had many, many conversations with friends and clients about this topic.
 I get some slow head-nodding, blank eyes, puzzled looks, and then a question or two usually follows.
 Something along the lines of, "Why is email marketing so important?" or "Ok, but what should I send to my email list?"
 I usually also hear that people do send emails to their fans and supporters, but it's been a few...months.